Skip to main content

 Frequently Asked Questions

-Does a non-resident company need to register for Lithuanian PVM (VAT) before its first sale, even if revenue is zero?
+Does a non-resident company need to register for Lithuanian PVM before its first sale, even if revenue is zero?

 From May 2025, when must a Lithuanian small business under the €45,000 SVS exemption register for PVM on cross-border EU services?